s81863/RasPiGPS-Server-Side/README.md

 # Overview
 This project contains a Python script that can be used in combination with the [RasPiGPS](https://github.com/s81863/RasPiGPS) project.
-To use the RTK function, please adjust the parameters in <>.
+To use the RTK function, please adjust the parameters in <> and make sure [RTKLIB](https://github.com/rtklibexplorer/RTKLIB) is installed on your RPi.
 If you are located in Germany, you can obtain access to the [SAPOS](https://sapos.de/) satellite positioning service free of charge.
 This also offers correction services for your data.
 Another option is [RTK2GO](http://rtk2go.com/)

 ## Setup